Julian Ochorowicz: Life

-Ochorowicz the poet published in Przegląd Tygodniowy (The Weekly Review) under the pen name Julian Mohort.
-He wrote the poem, "Naprzód" ("Forward," 1873), regarded as the Polish Positivists' manifesto.
+Ochorowicz the poet published in Przegląd Tygodniowy (The Weekly Review) under the pen name "Julian Mohort".
+He wrote the poem, "Naprzód" ("Onward", 1873), regarded as the Polish Positivists' manifesto.

 Ochorowicz, a trained philosopher with a doctorate from the University of Leipzig, became the leader of the Positivist movement in Poland.
-In 1872 he wrote: "We shall call a Positivist, anyone who bases assertions on verifiable evidence; who does not express himself categorically about doubtful things, and does not speak at all about those that are inaccessible."
+In 1872 he wrote: "We shall call a Positivist, anyone who bases assertions on verifiable evidence, does not express himself categorically about doubtful things, and does not speak at all about those that are inaccessible."